In most cases, if your car air conditioner is blowing warm air, A/C Pro is the fast, easy way to fix it yourself and save money.

-You’ve already added A/C Pro.
+The problem persists after you’ve already added A/C Pro.

 If one of those five conditions apply, A/C Pro is currently not for you.
-However, if your car’s air conditioner is blowing hot air because it’s low on R-134a refrigerant, and it’s taken at least two weeks to get that way, A/C Pro can fix your problem and save you time and money.
+However, if your car’s air conditioner is blowing hot air because it’s low on R-134a or R-1234yf refrigerant, and it’s taken at least two weeks to get that way, A/C Pro can fix your problem and save you time and money.